jtleimat/tortoise-predictor/README.md

 The results are now in modelresults2.txt

 Within the tortoise predictor, there are several changeable factors.
 Most important is the display images.
-The default is set to False because it will bog down your computer to try and display each of these images.
+The default code skips the images so it will not bog down your computer memory.
 Instead, the output will be a txt file that lists all of the images that the model predicts a tortoise to be in and how confident the model is in these predictions.

-If you do want to preview the images, you would swich the setting:
+If you do want to preview the images, I would recommend doing no more than 50 images at a time.
+All you need to do is remove the '-i True' to enable the code to display the predictions:

 On Mac:
-`python3 tortoise_predictor.py -i False`
+`python3 tortoise_predictor.py`

 On Windows:
-`py tortoise_predictor.py -i False`
+`py tortoise_predictor.py`

 The confidence of the model can also be toggled.
 It is set to output predictions whenever the model is at least 50% confident there is a tortoise.
 This number can be raised or lowered.